VisionSystemsInc/docker_recipes/README.rst

    RUN apt-get update; apt-get install -y vim  # This line is just an example COPY --from=docker-compose /usr/local /usr/local

-This recipe will work glibc and musl for verion 2.0.0 and newer.
-Version 1 would need to use docker-compose provided images for alpine: ``docker/compose:alpine-${DOCKER_COMPOSE_VERSION}``
+This recipe will work glibc and musl for docker compose version 2.0.0 and newer.
+Version 1 would need to use docker compose provided images for alpine: ``docker/compose:alpine-${DOCKER_COMPOSE_VERSION}``

 .. rubric:: Example